 Skipper | Best Finish | Next Best Finish |

-With the race results rearranged in best to worst finish order, per A8.1, the tie breaks in Sirius’s favor with having a first place finish over Moon’s second place finish as his best.
+With the race results rearranged in best to worst finish order, per A8.1, the tie breaks in Sea’s and Rugger’s favor with having fourth place finishes over Red’s fifth place finish as her best.

-Rugger (ruggeromare Resident) and Rayz (Rayzza Rubble) both finished tied with 11 points.
+Sandra (Sandra Nebula), Max (Maximiliano Szondi), and Markis (Marcus Schechter) all finished tied with 20 points.
 Rule A8.1 of Appendix A, Scoring, 2021 – 2024 World Sailing Racing Rules of Sailing is used to break this tie:

 “If there is a series score tie between two or more boats, each boat’s race scores shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the boat(s) with the best score(s).
 No excluded scores shall be used.“